-Partying like it’s 1679 in Stony Stratford, Or, Mable Graves’s Very Bad Day:
+Partying like it’s 1679 in Stony Stratford, Or, Mabel Graves’s Very Bad Day:

 Political Protest Songs in 17th Century England